 Trinity Church is a friendly welcoming community which seeks to enable people to explore the Christian life of faith, worship and service.

-We regret that church services and activities have been suspended for the time being.
+In view of current restrictions due to Covid, Sunday services have been suspended for the time being.

 Please feel free to contact us if you wish - see our Contacts page.
 We will be pleased to hear from you.